shuklashwin/CSAW-HackML-using-Neural-Cleanse/README.md

-# Defense System aganist backdoor attacks on DNN
+# Defense System against backdoor attacks on DNN
 backdoor detector for BadNets trained on the YouTube Face dataset

 ## How should you run the project